tawebbcn/bcn-webdev-checklists/labs/m1/lab-javascript-chronometer.md

 ## What they do in the exercise:
   - Iteration 1 create a interval
   - DOM manipulation from interation 2 to the end.
+## Good practices:
+  - use var `var self = this` for no lose the context
+  - naming
+  - indentation

 ## Issues:
   - use globals variables
   - setInterval only is used once without complexity.